superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 # TurtleBot4 Simulation Environment

-This repository provides a pre-built Docker image for running a ROS2 Humble-based simulation environment with TurtleBot4 support and Gazebo.
+This folder provides a pre-built Docker image for running a ROS2 Humble-based simulation environment with TurtleBot4 support and Gazebo.
 The image comes pre-installed with all necessary ROS2 and TurtleBot4 packages, and it automatically sets up custom simulation files (world and models).

 ## Prerequisites

 - **Docker**: Make sure Docker is installed on your system.
 - **X Server**: An X server must be running (this is typically set up by default on most Linux distributions).
 - **Pre-Built Image**: You will receive the pre-built Docker image, so you do not need to build it yourself.

+## Video Walkthrough
+Find a walkthrough of this procees here: [https://www.youtube.com/watch?v=OJLpkSIJko8](https://www.youtube.com/watch?v=OJLpkSIJko8).

 ## Directory Structure